piqnt/planck.js/README.md

 - Taking advantage of Box2D's efforts and achievements
 - Developing readable and maintainable JavaScript code
 - Optimizing the library for web and mobile platforms
-- Providing a JavaScrip-friendly API
+- Providing a JavaScript-friendly API

 ## Try it